Global Crypto Alliance (CALL) Price Reaches $0.0010

-Global Crypto Alliance (CURRENCY:CALL) traded down 0.3% against the U.S. dollar during the 1-day period ending at 16:00 PM E.T. on December 25th.
-Global Crypto Alliance has a market cap of $80,449.96 and $56.00 worth of Global Crypto Alliance was traded on exchanges in the last day.
-One Global Crypto Alliance coin can currently be purchased for $0.0010 or 0.00000002 BTC on major exchanges.
-In the last week, Global Crypto Alliance has traded down 47% against the U.S. dollar.
+Global Crypto Alliance (CURRENCY:CALL) traded down 2.6% against the dollar during the 1-day period ending at 0:00 AM E.T. on December 28th.
+During the last seven days, Global Crypto Alliance has traded down 52.5% against the dollar.
+Global Crypto Alliance has a market cap of $75,588.79 and approximately $52.00 worth of Global Crypto Alliance was traded on exchanges in the last day.
+One Global Crypto Alliance coin can currently be bought for about $0.0010 or 0.00000002 BTC on popular exchanges.

 - Polygon (MATIC) traded up 0.1% against the dollar and now trades at $2.00 or 0.00003275 BTC.